vladodyanov/the_speach_therapy_center/README.md

   - contact form and location information;
   - gallery.
 - Functionality with login credentials:
      - for patients - Patients can update the profile information.
 They also can create, update, delete appointments (24h before the appointemnt patient can upate or delete the appointment).
 After each session they can fill or update patient diary with build in questionnaire and monitor their progress.
-Patient appointments are visible in the User diary section via dropbowns.
+Patient appointments and Patient Treatment Plan are visible in the User diary section via dropbowns.
      - for staff - Terapist can create, update, delete treatment plans,  view patient appointments and  profiles in the app.

 ## Screenshots